Eidenz/Discord-VC-LLM/README.md

-# Discord Voice Chat Bot
+# Discord Voice Chat LLM

-This Discord bot uses voice recognition to interact with users in a voice channel through transcription, processing with a Language Learning Model (LLM), and responding with synthesized voice.
+This Discord bot uses voice recognition to interact with users in a voice channel through transcription, processing with a Large Language Model (LLM), and responding with synthesized voice.
 The bot converts spoken audio to text, sends it to an LLM for processing, and uses Text-to-Speech (TTS) to voice the response.

 ## Prerequisites